Chocolate Chip Gooey Butter Cake Bars

 Chocolate chip gooey butter cake is easy to make but tastes amazing.
 It is the perfect mix of chocolaty base with a cream cheese filling and chocolate chips.
 The result is rich and ooey gooey goodness.

 If you are a fan of the St. Louis Classic Gooey Butter Cake, you are going to love the chocolate twist on that recipe.
-This easy recipe starts with a chocolate cake mix, butter, cream cheese and eggs and turns them into something magical.
+This easy recipe starts with a chocolate cake mix, butter, cream cheese, chocolate chips, and eggs and turns them into something magical.

 For birthdays we make funfetti gooey butter cake or lemon gooey butter cake.
 During the fall we make pumpkin gooey butter cake and apple gooey butter cake as well.